Quitzelcoat/Portfolio/README.md

 11. Make the typeography intractable as well.
 The cards of the colors as well should be reactable.
 12. Check the contact page if there is any animation needed to be added.
 13. Link to clandely and also write all the text and different links places.
-14. Create scroll bar.
+14. Create the scroll right bar.
 And change the cursor into something smooth.
+15. Fix the nav bar.
+Fix it's colors make the text go left and on the right make the resume btn to download the resume.
+16. Make the resume btn work.
-15. Create the rainbow effect on moving the cursor.
+17. Create the rainbow effect on moving the cursor.
-16. Create dark theme.
+18. Create dark theme.
-17. Now fix it for mobile and tablet version.
+19. Now fix it for mobile and tablet version.

 ## Colors: